Snarr/FlashcardGenerator/README.md

 # Markdown Flashcard Generator

 Markdown Flashcard Generator is a simple program that recursively searches a given notes directory, searching for a table of Terms and Definitions.
-This program assembles the terms and definitions from each file into one file, allowing you to mass import your terms and definitions into flashcard programs like Quizlet.
+This program assembles the terms and definitions from multiple files in one directory and its subdirectory, allowing you to mass import your terms and definitions into flashcard programs like Quizlet.

 ## Requirements